1ycx/WuxiaWorld/README.md

 <br/>

-## Tasks(Goals) :
+## Task(s) :
-- [ ] To Integrate ML
-- [ ] Make The Code Get List Of Chapters And Use Links From The List Rather Than Progress Sequentially.
+- [ ] Make The Code Get List Of Chapters And Use Links From The List Rather Than Progress Sequentially Because Of The Arising Problem.

+## Problems :
+1. If Some Chapter Does Not Have A Sequential Number, Then It Won't Be Added.
+You'll Get To Know Which, Inside The Terminal.
+   * Example : AWE Chapters 472,473,474 Have Different URLs Which Aren't Sequential Like The Rest From 1-630.

 <br/>

 ## Documentation :